Qolore7/lost-liberty/README.md

 >
 >Press any key to continue . . .

-10.Exit out of the command prompt
+10. Exit out of the command prompt
 11. Make sure the dropdown box on the right is set to `Fallout 3` and press the Run button.
 12. You're all set!
 Everything is already configured by default so you can hope right into a new game!